 Research Experiences for Undergraduates (REU): DIMACS’s long-running REU program immerses undergraduate students in a unique multidisciplinary environment that exposes students to a broad range of computational and mathematical topics, applied in contexts that range from bioinformatics to big data.
 Unique features of the DIMACS program include involvement of industry partners, mentors from a range of academic departments, and an international component coordinated with Charles University in Prague.
 By combining with other REU programs, a typical summer brings 30 or more undergraduates to DIMACS to work one-on-one with a mentor while benefiting from a rich variety of group activities.

-Douglass-SAS-DIMACS Living-Learning Community for Women in CS (CS LLC): Now in its second year, the CS LLC is an immersive educational experience striving to enhance the recruitment and retention of women in CS.
+Douglass-SAS-DIMACS Living-Learning Community for Women in CS (CS LLC): Launched in 2016, the CS LLC is an immersive educational experience striving to enhance the recruitment and retention of women in CS.
 Students in the CS LLC live together as a community associated with Douglass Residential College for their entire freshman year.
 During this time, most will complete the first two core courses of the CS major and receive benefits such as mentoring, peer support, a seminar course on modern applications of CS, as well as a wide range of organized social, academic, and outreach activities.

 Douglass-DIMACS Computing Corps (DDCC): DDCC seeks to broaden participation in computing through a multi-layered mentorship and leadership model.
 Undergraduate students in DDCC work with CS faculty and graduate students to design fun and interactive group activities for middle school girls to excite them about computing.
 They then bring these activities—building websites or using Scratch, Java or Finch Robot—to middle schools throughout the year, and they host fieldtrips for middle school students at Rutgers.
 DDCC provides undergraduates with community and mentoring, as these students become leaders, mentors, and ambassadors for computing with middle school girls.

-Summer Reconnect Workshops: Reconnect conferences expose faculty teaching undergraduates to current research topics that are relevant for classroom presentation.
-Each summer features a topic that is presented in a weeklong series of lectures and related activities led by an expert in the field.
+Summer Reconnect Workshops: Reconnect workshops expose faculty teaching undergraduates to current research topics that are relevant for classroom presentation.
+Each summer features a topic that is presented in a week-long series of lectures and related activities led by an expert in the field.
 Participants engage in research activities and in writing materials that will be useful in the classroom.